shiplco/shipl-sdk/README.md

 })
 ```

 Then login into shipl.
-You have to pass an input callback to make the shipl SDK capable to ask for the phone number and then for the code verifcation send by SMS.
+You have to pass an input callback to make the shipl SDK capable to ask for the phone number and then for the code verification send by SMS.
 For example on node you can use readline-sync.

 ```javascript
 const { identity, deviceKey } = await shipl.login(readline.question)